What Are the Benefits of a Color Laser Scan?

 Have you ever tried to watch an old black and white television after having a high-definition color screen in your home?

-While it is still easy to understand what is happening on a black and white TV, some of the details might be less obvious.
+While it is still easy to understand what is happening on black and white TV, some of the details might be less obvious.

 Color Scans Are Easier to Visualize

+One of the benefits of a color laser scan is they are much easier to visualize.
 Often, people will mistake the color 3D point cloud images produced by TrueScan for a photograph.
 Because a color scan can appear so true to life, at first glance point cloud images can look like a picture.
 While intensity level scans provide the same amount of data, color scans are easier to visualize.
 This is especially important in complex environments when it can otherwise be difficult to orient yourself.

 Many Mechanical Systems Are Now Color-Coded